Project Description

 Get to Zürich

 The Zürich International Airport is a great way to get to Zürich.
 The Zürich Airport is the largest in Switzerland and it’s a hub for Swiss International Air Lines (Swiss Air).
+Easy Jet also has good connections from a number of airports, including Gatwick.
 So, you will find lots of non-stop flight options to get to Zürich.
-Rail is another great way to get to Zürich.
+Rail transfer from the airport to the main train station takes about 10 minutes and trains run frequently.
 The Zürich Main Train Station (Hauptbahnhof) is the largest train station in Switzerland.
 Not only is it easy to get to Zürich by rail, it’s a great choice for starting a rail tour of Switzerland.

 Visit Zürich – Hotels